 - 1. Clothing must be hemmed, clean, in good repair, and without holes, distressing, frayed edges, or embellishments.
 Embellishments include (but not limited to) things such as sequins, embroidery, bows, decorative patches, or other decorative detail added bymanufacturer or individual.
 No sheer material allowed. - 2.
-Words, numbers, patches or other embellishments (except a small manufacturer logo) are not permitted onany clothing. - 3.
-Only backpacks, shoes, and belts may have writing or numbers on them. - 4.
-Sweatshirts/sweat jackets are the only exercise wear permitted. - 5.
-Official Scout uniforms are permitted.
+Words, numbers, patches or other embellishments (except a small manufacturer logo) are not permitted on any clothing. - 3.
+Only backpacks, shoes, and belts may have writing or numbers on them. - Sweatshirts/sweat jackets are the only exercise wear permitted. - 5.
+Official Scout uniforms are permitted. - 6.
+All clothes must fit without being overly tight or baggy.